Search

 Marketing to the Trend

-From a Consumer Sentiment perspective, messaging should highlight the long-term savings associated with vehicle ownership, such as fuel efficiency and lower maintenance costs.
+Consumers are cautious right now and need clear, confidence-building communication that emphasizes practical benefits like long-term savings, fuel efficiency, and lower maintenance costs.
 The CPO market should be actively promoted as a viable alternative for new-car buyers, with messaging that emphasizes the warranty and certified quality that make the vehicle feel “close enough to new”.
 Additionally, marketing should actively promote flexible financing options, including longer loan terms and the willingness to work with customers who have past credit issues, as this directly addresses the core financial anxieties of the target audience.
 Most importantly, the sales process for both new and used vehicles must be transparent and frictionless, as building trust is a critical component of marketing in an uncertain economic environment.

 04. Intelligent Customer Journeys